MYSTIC RIVER PATHS:

 Starting from the northern terminus of the Alewife Brook Greenway; From the parking lot a crosswalk will take you over the Mystic River Pkwy.

-Heading east; Head straight along a stone-dust path that travels west along the Mystic River.
+Heading West; Head straight along a stone-dust path that travels west along the Mystic River.
 When you reach the River St/Harvard Ave bridge, turn left for a cross-light.
 The path continues northwest along the river, but the stone-dust path is narrow and quickly turns into a hard packed path after a 1/2 mile.
 Some tree root issues.
 You'll come to the Arlington traffic circle at 0.8 miles.
 The path ends here, so head right over the High St bridge to the West Medford side of the river.
 Here a hard packed dirt path travels both north & south along the river.
 We headed south (right) to complete a loop.
 After passing by Dugger Park you'll come to the River St/Harvard Ave bridge.
 Head right over this bridge and return to the stone-dust path on your left which will bring you back to the Alewife Brook Greenway for a 1.6 mile loop.

-Heading west; Turn right and follow the narrow paved path alongside the Mystic River Pkwy.
+Heading East; Turn right and follow the narrow paved path alongside the Mystic River Pkwy.
 Cross over Alewife Brook where the path pulls away from the road.
 Cross Boston Ave at 0.3 miles and the narrow path parallels the road again.
 Cross over the Mystic River followed by a crosswalk over Auburn St. Another crosswalk takes you over the Mystic River Pkwy where the path currently ends after 0.5 miles.

 Note; Current plans call for paving a path through the field on your right through Veterans Memorial Park and connecting into a completed section off Winthrop St.